-5.3 | European Research Area (ERA)
+5.3 European Research Area (ERA)

 The European Research Area (ERA) was established by the European Council to create a unified European environment for research and development, to improve cohesion in this area, and to improve European competitiveness with the United States and certain Asian countries.
-It was a response to the steadily decreasing spending on European research and development, namely private investment in research, the low attractiveness of careers in science or research, the declining or inadequate share of women in research, the insufficient use of research resources for the benefit of society, and the low mobility of European research infrastructures, which contribute to excellence of science in Europe, and recurrent problems related to science ethics (e.g. stem cell research).
+It was a response to the steadily decreasing spending on European research and development, namely private investment in research, the low attractiveness of careers in science or research, the declining or inadequate share of women in research, the insufficient use of research resources for the benefit of society, and the low mobility of European research workers.
+An added factor was the absence of coordinated support of large research infrastructures, which contribute to excellence of science in Europe, and recurrent problems related to science ethics (e.g. stem cell research).
 The European Research Area was a step towards tackling these issues.